-JE: Yes, I think it works and I think that is one of the things that is really an opportunity with AoC, that the different ways that activists , artists , scientists, are looking at and working with issues of climate change.
-AoC is helping people get in touch with, and, develop and then perhaps even communicate, their own responses, to these concerns, these issues.
+JE: Yes, I think it works and I think that is one of the things that is really an opportunity with AoC, that the different ways that activists, artists, and scientists are looking at and working with issues of climate change.
+AoC is helping people get in touch with, develop, and then perhaps even communicate their own responses to these concerns on these issues.
 That is really important because people don't always know how to do this.
 Whether it be it in their own house, or in their own community, or even in their own life.
 If they do not have the capacity to activate change, having a structure where people can explore this and then gain that ability is really valuable.

-With our idea of climate change existing in peoples minds because of the media and the scientific research that has been done all around climate change, there is a kind of a strong, lets call it for arguments sake a culture of climate change consciousness that has been growing over the years, and there has not necessarily been a huge response from the public.
+With our idea of climate change existing in peoples minds because of the media and the scientific research that has been done all around climate change, there is a kind of a strong, let's call it for arguments sake, a culture of climate change consciousness that has been growing over the years.
+There has not necessarily been a huge response from the public.
 But the consciousness has become as people want to start doing something.
-So here the scientists have been responding and being trying to develop an awareness, so now there is this general kind of idea of what climate change is in peoples minds.
-What I have found is that people do want to respond, but the area that concerns me is to maybe consider what is offered by the ideas of the scientists and how those ideas have manifest through NGO, and government programs, so that is a way of responding.
-However in this idea of Social Sculpture where peoples idea of being an artist or AoC , that every human being can be an AoC or Artist or Visionary.
-So brings into question, that we have to shape our own methodologies, we have to shape a culture of response from our own experiential knowing and deeply connected sensibility, this really is what is of great value I think.
-Climate Change gives us an opportunity to know , and in particular, the ocean levels rising, and that communities in one hundred years time, will have to have moved away from the coast lines.
-I know that there are cities in the world that have already started to take action for relocating certain industrial, transport, energy and housing, that will be effected.
+The scientists have been responding and being trying to develop an awareness and now there is this general kind of idea of what climate change is in peoples' minds.
+What I have found is that people do want to respond, but the area that concerns me is to maybe consider what is offered by the ideas of the scientists and how those ideas have manifest through NGO and government programs, so that is a way of responding.
+However, in this idea of Social Sculpture where peoples idea of being an artist or AoC, every human being can be an AoC or Artist or Visionary.
+So this brings into question, that we have to shape our own methodologies, we have to shape a culture of response from our own experiential knowing and deeply connected sensibility, this really is what is of great value I think.
+Climate Change gives us an opportunity to know, and in particular, the ocean levels rising, and that communities in one hundred years time, will have to have moved away from the coast lines.
+I know that there are cities in the world that have already started to take action for relocating certain industrial, transport, energy, and housing, that will be effected.
 So this is starting to happen.

 I also wanted to touch on an area you mentioned earlier, on the question of ways of being.
 Do we make the connection between what we do, feel and think in our daily lives , that help us actually realize that we are directly connected to climate change?
 The bases of that thinking for me is that we are nature, and that we are integrated, what we feel and sense is a collective consciousness and collective unconsciousness (for that matter).
 In the world, all living beings sense ability is active in that large consciousness.
 For instance, if I am feeling really good about something, which has just come from somewhere, ja of course there are all kinds of factors that shaped that feeling be it food, a special moment in the day, but there is also something that is happening in the larger social organism that I am tuned into, that I am aware of.
 In the same way if I am really depressed or feeling some kind of pain and I don't know where it comes from , there are a lot of factors involved with that, but also I can … as Beuys said' if you develop your organs of perception you hear the suffering of nature'..This is an interesting problem that he poses and to be challenged by that , I see as an opportunity.
 As you say, you don't want to be caught in your emotions, you want to feel them, you want to sit with them and know them, but to take action from these emotions is very close , I think, to what Beuys is talking about.
 You don't want to become paralyzed by the idea that Climate Change exists, and don't want to have to be paralyzed by your anger or your fear, but rather, how do you start to take that energy from that moment that awakens us from a sense of crises and turn it in to a potential, a possibility?
 This is the potential that we can become aware of, as I think this potential comes from what we all have already from living in this world, as we all have a sense of what is going on , but we also numb ourselves to what we really experience.
 So to develop our organs of perception from what we are really feeling and an organ of perception of caring and connecting up the dots, the emotions, the intellectual response, the conceptual, into form, that is the shaping that gives us an ability to respond.